fry69/bluesky-migration-guide/README.md

 ```
 Even if I delete the stale inactive account and try the automation process again, I run into the same `timeout` problem as above.

-> [!note]
+> [!NOTE]
-> How do I delete a stale account?
+> **How do I delete a stale account?**
 >
-> In my case I deleted the stale account directly on my PDS server with this command:
+> In my case, I deleted the stale account directly on my PDS server with this command:
 >```shell
 >pdsadmin account delete did:plc:3zxgigfubnv4f47ftmqdsbal
 >```
 > The `did:plc` DID must be the real DID.
-This is safe, since this is only a stale, inactive copy of my real account, which still resided on the mushroom PDS at this point.
+This is safe since this is only a stale, inactive copy of my real account, which still resided on the mushroom PDS at this point.

 So I have to use the manual migration process, which is a little more involved.
-First make sure that any stale account is removed, see above.
+First, make sure that any stale account is removed (see above).
 Also make sure you are logged into the mushroom account with `goat`.

-Now let's have a look at my PDS first:
+Now let's have a look at my PDS:
 ```shell
 $ goat pds describe https://altq.net
 {